Dental Implants Dentist Greenwood Indianapolis

 Associate Fellows of the AAID are among the top dentists in the country at performing implant dentistry procedures.

-Plus he offers a wide range of dental implant procedures including single tooth implants, implants for dentures, hybrid implants, All-On-4 or 6, snap in dentures, full arch implants and full mouth reconstruction.
+Plus he offers a wide range of dental implant procedures including single tooth implants, implants for dentures, hybrid implants, All-On-X (Four or Six), snap in dentures, full arch implants and full mouth reconstruction.

 Dr. Walton is at the forefront of dental implant technology offering 3D Cone Beam scans for high-precision guided dental implant planning and the use of platelet rich fibrin (PRF) to speed healing.